gary-dalton/Twenty47/docs/for_admins.rst

 ======================  ============================    ====================

 The administrative triggers will send emails which include action links.
-The action links may be clicked on to complete that action.
-No login or additional thought is needed.
+The action links may be clicked on to complete that action without requiring a login.